Yifei-Zhu/LanGroupWiki/docs/wiki/Authors/author_note_en.md

 ## Mathematical Formula
 Formula can be inserted using LaTex syntax, please refer to [Formula Handbook](https://www.cnblogs.com/1024th/p/11623258.html).

-Some Python libraries ([`latexify-py`](https://github.com/google/latexify_py.git), [handcalcs](https://github.com/connorferster/handcalcs.git), etc.) may be helpful due to the complex syntax of editting formula in LaTex.
+Some Python libraries ([`latexify-py`](https://github.com/google/latexify_py.git), [handcalcs](https://github.com/connorferster/handcalcs.git), etc.) may be helpful due to the complex syntax of editing formula in LaTex.

 ## Citing a Section in the Same Wiki
 While citing a subsection (second to sixth level headings) in the same Wiki Markdown file, please use **custom anchor** to ensure the stability in collaborative development.